MichalLytek/type-graphql/docs/generic-types.md

 }
 ```

-To achieve a generic-like behavior, the function has to be generic and take some runtime argument related to the type parameter:
+To achieve generic-like behavior, the function has to be generic and take some runtime argument related to the type parameter:

 ```typescript
 export default function PaginatedResponse<TItem>(TItemClass: ClassType<TItem>) {